TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Typo3ConfVars/SYS.rst

     :Path: $GLOBALS['TYPO3_CONF_VARS']['SYS']['UTF8filesystem']
     :type: bool
     :Default: true

-    ..  versionchanged:: 12.0
-        Before TYPO3 v12 the default value for new installations was always set to :php:`false`.
-        However, because almost every file system now supports UTF-8 the new default value is set to :php:`true`.

     If set to :php:`true`, then TYPO3 uses UTF-8 to store file names.
 This allows for accented latin letters as well as any other non-latin characters like Cyrillic and